greenhats-gmbh/flc/README.md

-    -p, --password PASSWORD          The password to query -i, --identity                   Only output the identity (unique) -s, --secret                     Only output the secret (unique) -n, --number NUMBER              Number of results to display (default 50) -v, --verbose                    Show verbose output
+    -p, --password PASSWORD          The password to query -i, --identity                   Only output the identity (unique) -s, --secret                     Only output the secret (unique) -a, --all                        Search for all credentials (default 50) -v, --verbose                    Show verbose output
     -h, --help                       Show help
 ```